 (ii) Keep them busy in their wait time

 Many restaurants offer complimentary bread or a light snack for the customers while they wait for their order.
 Put a TV in the waiting area so that they do not get totally bored and never want to come back.
 Make sure that you waiting area has access to Wi-Fi.
-You can also have table games in your restaurants to keep the customers busy in the wait time.
+You can also have table games in your restaurants to keep the customers busy during the wait time.

 5. Dealing with Customers Complaints and Concerns